 Not everyone thinks a successful #GivingTuesday campaign is the best way to increase support for your nonprofit organization.

-Joe Garecht, Founder of The Fundraising Authority says: “If you want to raise more money for your non-profit on a consistent basis, avoid gimmicks like #GivingTuesday, and focus on building long-term relationships with your donors.
+Joe Garecht, President of Garecht Fundraising Associates: “If you want to raise more money for your non-profit on a consistent basis, avoid gimmicks like #GivingTuesday, and focus on building long-term relationships with your donors.
 You’ll find more donors, who will give more, on a more consistent basis.
 Avoid the #GivingTuesday rat race!”

 We hope these bits of expert advice can help your nonprofit make this year’s #GivingTuesday the best one yet!